awarepenguin70/awarepenguin70/ReadMe.md

 # 💫 About Me:
-Hi there! 👋 I'm Rahul Prasad.
-Welcome to my GitHub profile!<br>I'm a full-stack developer passionate about crafting scalable and user-friendly web and mobile applications.<br><br>When I'm not coding, I enjoy:<br>🐧 Dreaming about penguins and exploring the Marvel universe.<br>☕ Sipping matcha lattes while tackling challenging problems.<br>🚀 Exploring new technologies and solving LeetCode problems.<br>
+Hi there! 👋 I'm Rahul.
+Welcome to my GitHub profile!
+I'm a full-stack developer passionate about crafting scalable and user-friendly web and mobile applications.

+When I'm not coding, I enjoy:
+🐧 Dreaming about penguins and exploring the Marvel universe.
+☕ Sipping matcha lattes while tackling challenging problems.
+🚀 Exploring new technologies and solving LeetCode problems.

 ---